Autumn is officially here! And with that so is my tendency towards hibernation!

 Try out new things – I’ve been trying to add more colours into my life.
 I’ve not been big on makeup purely because of having the most sensitive skin that gets irritated by most products.
 But I’m trying to go round that and experiment with what I can actually use like lipsticks and nail varnishes.
 So far I’m absolutely obsessed with anything in burgundy shade (typical I know).

 Get out as much as you can – One thing that I struggle the most, especially at this time of the year.
 It’s so much more appealing to stay inside, snuggle up in a big jumper and under a blanket, but unfortunately, that’s not how the magic happens (not for me anyway).
+Especially, as I am still recovering from agoraphobia, spending time outside is absolutely crucial for me.
 Every time I force myself to get out, even just for a few minutes, it leaves me feeling so much calmer, refreshed and just better overall.
-Fresh air can do wonders!
+Fresh air can really do wonders!

 and last, but not least